 We tested three popular filter jugs purchased from Amazon to see how well they removed the toxic heavy metal, lead.

 We are not affiliated with nor receive any income from the manufacturer of any of the products tested.

 Why test for lead?

-Brita is a German company founded in 1966.
-It is the leading brand for water filters in the UK, we tested the Marella 2.4 L jug which takes their Maxtra + filter cartridge.
+Brita is a German company founded in 1966 and is the leading brand for water filters in the UK, we tested the Marella 2.4 L jug which takes their Maxtra+ filter cartridge.
 Their filters use a three stage process.
-Firstly a superfine mesh removes and coarse particles, secondly Ion exchange pearls reduce the amount of scale and metals before finally, micro carbon pearls made from coconut shells are used to removed substances like chlorine that impair taste and odour.
+Firstly, a superfine mesh removes and coarse particles, then ion exchange pearls reduce the amount of scale and metals before, finally, micro carbon pearls made from coconut shells are used to removed substances like chlorine that impair taste and odour.

 Each of the water filters was prepared in-line with the manufacturer’s instructions and then we used the filters to treat tap water that had been spiked with a small amount of lead.
 We chose a concentration of 6 parts per billion as it’s a concentration of lead we commonly see when testing UK tap water.

 We analysed the filtered water in our lab using an incredibly sensitive instrument called an ICP-MS (inductively coupled plasma mass spectrometer) which can very accurately detect tiny amounts of heavy metals.

 The ResultsThe effectiveness of the filters varied considerably.
 The market leader, Brita, did a good job at removing 73.8% of the lead.
 Somewhat surprisingly the second place went to the Amazon Basics filter, despite only using activated carbon from coconut shells it managed to remove 66.6% of the lead.
 In final place was the Evolve+ filter that only managed to remove 58.3% of the lead.

 The bottom lineAll the filters we tested removed well over half the lead from the tap water but the Brita filter was the most efficient, removing almost three quarters.